 Law school entrance requirements include basically the same qualifications and procedures for all applicants to each of New England Law's four academic divisions, with the exception of the Special Part-time Program.
 That program, for parents with primary child-rearing responsibilities, requires an additional statement explaining the applicant's child-care obligations.

-Law School Acceptance Criteria
+Law School Admissions Criteria

 Entry is competitive and the school turns down many applicants.
 Our procedure for evaluating law school admissions criteria results in acceptance or denial of an applicant only after careful consideration of several factors.
 The committee weighs qualifications for law school by balancing the applicant's undergraduate record and Law School Admissions Test (LSAT) score with recommendations, proven achievements, and apparent motivation to study law.